 We offer all-inclusive birding trips to bird hotspots around the world.
-Our next trip will take participants to Coastal Southern California in October 2025.
+Our next trip will take participants to Coastal Southern Arizona in April 2026.

-*Flight in and out of Los Angeles, CA not included
+*Flight in and out of Tucson, AZ not included

 ** We can work with participants wishing to room share to find a roommate.
 However, if we cannot find another trip participant to share a room with you, you will need to pay the singles price.